 Passionate about boating and fishing.
 Compete in BassFest every year.
 Coach youth basketball for local YMCA.
 Volunteer with local senior center, visiting assisted living residents and working in the games room.

-CNC Machinist CV Questions
+Questions for Your CNC Machinist CV

 As you describe your work experience, you want to include enough information so readers understand your skill sets, but not so much that they get bored.
 Most CV-writing experts suggest including between five and eight bullet points per job.
 However, as you can see on the CNC machinist CV sample, this isn’t a hard and fast rule.
 If you don’t have as much to say about a position, make sure what you do say is important.
 The sample writer discussed his important daily activities, accomplishments, and responsibilities for each position.